-- 3) Connected: This scenario corresponds to people having GPRS or 3G connectivity [17].
+3) Connected: This scenario corresponds to people having general packet radio service (GPRS) or 3G connectivity [21].
 They can access the internet with medium download speeds.
-They can also have WiFi connectivity attached to a backhaul network with reasonable speed at some gateway point. - 4) Hyper Connected: This scenario corresponds to people enjoying state-of-the-art connectivity, e.g., at least 4G and possibly 5G cellular connectivity, and/or with high speed fixed DSL or FTTH or FTTN connectivity.
+They can also have WiFi connectivity attached to a backhaul network with reasonable speed at some gateway point.
+Typical ranges of achievable data rates for this category could be between 256 kbps and 10 Mbps, with a weak possibility of some coverage gaps in certain areas.

+4) Hyper Connected: This scenario corresponds to people enjoying state-of-the-art connectivity, e.g., at least 4G and possibly 5G cellular connectivity, and/or with high speed fixed digital subscriber line (DSL) or fiber to the home (FTTH) or fiber to the neighborhood (FTTN) connectivity.
 These subscribers typically live in urban areas, and it is extremely difficult to find them in rural areas, due to the numerous barriers discussed previously.
+People in the hyper connected category can be considered to have data rates above 10 Mbps most of the time while being continuously connected.